Opposing the EU’s Assault on the Nation State…Biographical

 GEORGE GILMORE AND GERRY ADAMS

-Coughlan had no contact with the “Official” Republicans following the 1970 split.
+Coughlan had no contact with the “Official” Republicans following the 1970 Republican split.
 He was opposed to the military campaign of the Provisional IRA, believing that it could not attain its desired aim of a united Ireland, although he did not criticise the Provisionals publicly.
 In 1973 he received a letter from Northern Republican Gerry Adams, then a prisoner in Long Kesh and unknown to Coughlan or the general public at the time, seeking information on the Common Market/EEC.
-This began a decades-long relation, mainly an epistolary one and largely on Coughlan’s side but with occasional meetings, in which he argued the case for a political approach to completing the Irish national independence revolution, and the futility of militarism.
+This began a decades-long relation, mainly an epistolary one and largely on Coughlan’s side, but with occasional meetings, in which he pushed the case for a political approach to completing the Irish national independence revolution and emphasised the futility of militarism.
 He was sometimes invited to make suggestions for public speeches by Adams during that time.
 This was presumably one of the many influences on the Provisional leader’s thinking during this period.
-In various private memos to Adams Coughlan urged that if he and his colleagues in Provisional Sinn Fein “went political” they should avoid at once the issues of the “liberal agenda”(viz. divorce, abortion, gay marriage, surrogacy, euthanasia), treating these as matters of private conscience, as well as left-wing advocacy of “socialism”, and should stick to political Republicanism, namely, advocacy of Irish independence and sovereignty vis-a-vis the EU and advocacy of national reunification vis-a-vis the UK, and seeking to get the widest possible range of people to support these objectives.
+In various private memos to Adams, Coughlan urged that if he and his colleagues in Provisional Sinn Fein “went political” they should avoid at once the issues of the “liberal agenda”(viz. divorce, abortion, gay marriage, surrogacy, euthanasia), treating these as matters of private conscience, as well as left-wing advocacy of “socialism”, and should stick to political Republicanism, namely advocacy of Irish independence and sovereignty vis-a-vis the EU and advocacy of national reunification vis-a-vis the UK, and seek to get the widest possible range of people to support these objectives.
 Unfortunately, this advice was not taken and Provisional Sinn Fein abandoned its earlier republican stance and became a pro-EU and anti-Brexit party at the time of the 2016 UK Brexit referendum.

 CAMPAIGN FOR AN INDEPENDENT BRITAIN

-In his later years Coughlan concentrated on writing on EU matters and sorting and editing the Greaves, Connolly Association and Gilmore papers in his charge.
-He edited and compiled an index for C. Desmond Greaves’s two-million-word Journal for placing on the internet at www.desmondgreavesarchive.com In particular he was pleased to edit Greaves’s Table Talk, which he was responsible for recording and collating and some of which he regarded as comparable in quality to that of Johnson, Coleridge and Goethe.
-In 2021 he wrote a pamphlet on Hollowing Out Irish Independence: How the Irish people were made citizens of an EU Federation, advocating that Ireland too should leave the EU as the UK had done and stating that this step was inevitable in time.
-This was circulated to all Oireachtamembers and sundry Irish media and opinion formers.
-He wrote a document: “In Defence of the Nation State: Nation, Nationalism, Internationalism, Supranationalism – Basic democratic principles” setting out the general principles that should govern these ideological positions, as well as an extended criticism of EU integration in “Basic Critical Facts on the EU” for the general use of EU-critics in Ireland and internationally.
-These may be accessed under the Tab “Cognate Articles” on this web-site: www.desmondgreavesarchive.com
+In his later years Coughlan concentrated on writing on EU matters and sorting and editing the Greaves, Gilmore, Connolly Association and Wolfe Tone Society records in his charge.
+As C. Desmond Greaves’s literary executor he edited and compiled an index to Greaves’s two-million-word Journal for placing on the internet at www.desmondgreavesarchive.com He was particularly pleased to edit Greaves’s Table Talk, which he was responsible for recording and collating and which he regarded as comparable in quality to that of Johnson, Coleridge and Goethe.
+This may also be read on the aforesaid website.
+In 2021 Coughlan wrote a pamphlet on Hollowing Out Irish Independence: How the Irish people were made citizens of an EU Federation, advocating that Ireland should leave the EU as the UK had done and stating that this step was inevitable in time.
+This was circulated to all Oireachtas members and sundry Irish media and opinion formers.
+He wrote a document, “In Defence of the Nation State: Nation, Nationalism, Internationalism, Supranationalism – Basic democratic principles”, setting out the classical principles that govern these ideological positions.
+He also wrote an outline critical account of the development of the EU in “Basic Critical Facts on the EU” for the general use of EU-critics in Ireland and internationally.
+These may be accessed, together with this document, under the Tab “Coughlan Articles” on the Greaves archive website mentioned.

 PERSONAL LIFE

-As regards his personal life, Anthony Coughlan married the artist Muriel Saidlear in January 1984, whom he had met in the Wolfe Tone Society in the early 1970s Her father, Annraoi Saidléar, who was born in Buttevant, Co.
+As regards his personal life, in January 1984 Anthony Coughlan married the artist Muriel Saidlear, whom he had met in the Wolfe Tone Society.
+Her father, Annraoi Saidléar, who was born in Buttevant, Co.
 Cork, was a teacher, playwright and Irish language activist who had participated in the War of Independence in the Gorey, Co Wexford, area.
 Her mother, Mary Ann Travers, was a native of Gorey.
-Desmond Greaves noted their wedding in theIrish Democrat under the headline, “Dublin activists wed.”
+Desmond Greaves noted their wedding in the Irish Democrat under the headline, “Dublin activists wed.”
 It was a fair summation.
 They had no children.
-Muriel Saidlear worked as secretary of the Trinity College History Department for some twenty years before her retirement in 1999, which was the same year that Coughlan also retired from TCD, taking advantage of an early retirement scheme that operated there at the time.
+Having previously worked with the UN’s Food and Agricultural Organisation in Rome, Muriel Saidlear worked as secretary of the Trinity College History Department for some twenty years before her retirement in 1999.
+This was the same year that Coughlan also retired from TCD, taking advantage of an early retirement scheme that operated there at the time.
 Muriel Saidlear has been an activist in the Irish peace movement in such bodies as Trade Union CND and the Peace and Neutrality Alliance (PANA).

-He has a sister, Ann, two years younger than himself, who became a teacher and who joined the Presentation Order in Cork as Sister Regina, where she specialised in teaching deaf children.
+teaching deaf children.
 She moved to Pakistan in 1982, where she has worked over subsequent decades as a teacher and health worker with the Kutchi Kohli Christian and Hindu people in Tando Adam and Tando Allahyar in the southern Pakistan province of Sindh.

 – Roy H.W.
 Johnston, A Century of Endeavour, Lilliput Press Dublin, 2003; for the